cdcharlebois/mx-har-analyzer/README.md

 commands
 ---

+> All commands generate output in a file called `out.json` in the repository root.

 `analyze`: given a .har file, analyze the traffic and determine the sources of each call.
 For this to run, you must provide the path to the .har file in the command line invocation:
 ```sh
 npm run analyze <path/to/har/file>